FAUSheppy/skillbird-sourcemod/README.md

 ## Compile Plugin
 Download and unpack [Sourcemod](http://www.sourcemod.net/downloads.php), after unpacking, there should be two directories, *addons* and *cfg*.
 Execute *build.sh* with the addons dir as argument.

+Download and unpack the extensions [json](https://github.com/FAUSheppy/sm-json) and and move all files into the *scriping/include/* directory.
+Download and upack the [system2](https://forums.alliedmods.net/showthread.php?t=146019) and and move all files into the *scriping/include/* and *extensions* directory respectively.

     ./build.sh /path/to/addons/dir/